 The pinnacle of it stands the ugly truth that in season 1, the Brown family lived only around half a mile away from their favorite pizza joint, ‘Grizzly Pizza.’

-In 2014, another report suggested that the Browns ran away in the middle of the nights after hearing gunshots.
-Later, an investigation found out that it was a neighbor who was lighting fireworks responsible for all the noise.
+In 2014, another report suggested that the Browns ran away after hearing gunshots in the middle of the night.
+Later, an investigation found out that a neighbor was lighting fireworks responsible for all the noise.

-It was one of the first cases which made the fans question the authenticity of the show.
-How did the Browns hear the fireworks if they live so off-grid?
+It was one of the first cases that made the fans question the show’s authenticity.
+How did the Browns hear the fireworks if they lived so off-grid?

 Internet and Technology Access.

-Another shady thing that the Browns don’t really hide is their access to technology.
-At this point, almost all the Brown children except Snowbird Brown has an Instagram account.
+Another shady thing that the Browns don’t hide is technology access.
+At this point, almost all the Brown children except Snowbird Brown have an Instagram account.

 However, they already had their website with a similar title, ‘Alaskan Wilderness Family,’ for selling their father’s 2007 book.

-Furthermore, extensive researchers have also found that many of the Brown children had their own since long-deleted YouTube Channels.
+Furthermore, extensive researchers have also found that many Brown children had their own since long-deleted YouTube Channels.